 Dave Blaney (#77, released after race 15) - Blaney is a veteran journeyman who has been in NASCAR since the 1990s, driving for a multitude of owners, including Bill Davis, Richard Childress, Phil Parsons, and Tommy Baldwin.
 He's never seen much success, and is a consistent presence near the rear of the pack.
 His move to this team represents a reunion of sorts, both with the number 77, which he drove in 2002-03 with Jasper Motorsports,note that #77 was bought out by Penske in 2004 and was driven by Brendan Gaughan and Travis Kvapil before being shuttered at the end of 2005 and with one of Parsons' former co-owners, Randy Humphrey.

 Various Drivers (#77) - It appears that this team is now using one-off drivers following their hiatus and reduction to part-time, and Blaney's return to TBR.
-So far, Nelson Piquet, Jr. has made his series debut in this car as a road ringer at Watkins Glen, and Joe Nemechek attempted (and ultimately made) Atlanta and Corey LaJoie will make his series debut at New Hampshire in September.
+So far, Nelson Piquet, Jr. has made his series debut in this car as a road ringer at Watkins Glen, Joe Nemechek attempted (and ultimately made) Atlanta and Corey LaJoie will make his series debut at New Hampshire in September.

 Richard Petty Motorsports